 That means you’ll need to divide 30 ppm by ten ppm, which equals 3 ppm.
 Then, multiply three by two ounces (for 1,000 gallons of water), which gives you six.
 That’s the number for 1,000 gallons of water.

 Given that you have 20,000 gallons of water, you need to multiply six by 20, which gives you 60 ounces of calcium chloride that you’ll need to add to your pool water.

 Step 3: Get Your Gear Ready

 With the calcium chloride calculations under your belt, the hardest part is over.
 However, this next step is critical to ensure you stay safe during the application process.

 On its own, calcium chloride isn’t a very harmful chemical.
 But when you add it to water, it becomes extremely hot—it could even burn you if you’re not careful.

-For this reason, it’s critical that you wear appropriate clothing to stay safe.
+For this reason, you must wear appropriate clothing to stay safe.
 You should wear a well-fitted pair of goggles, a long sleeve shirt and pants, and gloves with chemical-resistant properties.

 According to a study on soft tissue necrosis, calcium carbonate rarely causes skin issues in its salt form.
 However, the heat released when calcium chloride mixes with water can cause burns and calcium deposits on the skin.

 Step 4: Prepare the Mixture

 You should not dump the calcium chloride directly into your pool.
 Instead, grab a five-gallon bucket and fill it about 75% with water from your pool.
 With your calculations in hand, pour the appropriate amount of calcium carbonate in ounces into the bucket.

 Make sure to pour slowly because of the hot chemical reaction the calcium carbonate will have.
-Furthermore, keep in mind to never pour water on top of calcium carbonate.
+Furthermore, remember to never pour water on top of calcium carbonate.
 For your safety, always put pool water in the bucket first, followed by the chemical.